MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/create-apps-for-teams-meetings.md

 #### GetUserContext

 Please refer to our [Get context for your Teams tab](../tabs/how-to/access-teams-context.md#getting-context-by-using-the-microsoft-teams-javascript-library) documentation for guidance on identifying and  retrieving contextual information for your tab content.
-As part of meetings extensibility, new values have been added for the request payload:
+As part of meetings extensibility, a new value has been added for the request payload:

 1. **meetingId**: used by a tab when running in the meeting context.

-1. **tenantId - tid**: Azure AD tenant ID of the current user.

-1. **ParticipantId** - userObjectId: The Azure AD object id of the current user, in the current tenant"

 ## Enable your app for Teams meetings